ihsotas0/Interfaced/notes/plot_outline.md

 link to look at the other two boys arguing, and to notify him that it's time to start the operation.
 Rafael and Habib argue about Datism, with Habib taking a hardline stance and Rafael a moderate one.
 Elliot is "beyond" this, a cynic, and shuts down the two ideologues.
-Ana works on something in the Matrix.
+Anita works on something in the Matrix.
 Elliot, Habib, and Rafael walk out the maintenance tunnels to a manhole cover and exit to start their operation.